JoshAdekeye/Data-Science-Projects/README.md

 ## Osteoporosis Risk Prediction
 This project implements a machine learning model to predict osteoporosis risk based on various health factors and demographic information.
 Osteoporosis is a condition that weakens bones, making them fragile and more likely to break.
 It develops slowly over several years and is often only diagnosed when a minor fall or sudden impact causes a bone fracture.
 The model helps healthcare providers identify patients who may be at risk of developing osteoporosis, enabling early intervention and prevention strategies.

+## Gender and Age Detection
+This project implements a real-time gender and age detection system using deep learning models.
+It can detect faces in images or video streams and predict the gender and approximate age range of detected individuals.
+The system uses OpenCV's DNN module and pre-trained Caffe models for accurate predictions.

 ## Speech Emotion Analyzer
 A deep learning model that detects emotions from speech using audio files.
 The model can: